aristanetworks/cloudvision-python/README.md

 ### Async support

-Starting from version 1.26.0+ it is be possible to use alternative GRPC client based on [grpclib](https://github.com/vmagamedov/grpclib),that supports pure-python async stubs.
+Starting from version 1.26.1+ it is possible to use alternative GRPC client based on [grpclib](https://github.com/vmagamedov/grpclib),that supports pure-python async stubs.
 This stubs could be found in `cloudvision.api.arista` module.
 More specific information and specifications are provided in [the API documentation](https://aristanetworks.github.io/cloudvision-python/cloudvision.api.arista.html)